MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan/plan-network.md

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

-This article describes how to plan your networking fabric in VMM.
+This article describes how to plan your networking fabric in System Center 2016 - Virtual Machine Manager (VMM).

 ## Networking components